bsachart/financial-contribution-calculator/README.md

 1. Determine **fair market rent** for the property (what a neutral renter would pay)
 2. **Owner pays 50% of market rent** into shared expenses (they're both owner and occupant)
-3. Both partners split all other housing costs proportionally: utilities, maintenance, HOA fees, property taxes, insurance
+3. Both partners split all other housing costs proportionally: utilities, maintenance, HOA fees, property taxes (if local custom), insurance
 4. The owner separately pays the actual mortgage (this is their wealth-building activity, not split)

 **Example:** Market rent = $3,000/month

-- Owner pays: $1,500 (their "rent") + their proportional share of $500 utilities/maintenance
+- Owner pays: $1,500 (their "rent") + their proportional share of utilities/maintenance
-- Non-owner pays: Their proportional share of $500 utilities/maintenance
+- Non-owner pays: Their proportional share of utilities/maintenance
 - Owner's mortgage payment: $2,200 (entirely their responsibility)
+- **Shared expenses exclude the rent/mortgage** - only utilities and insurance are split

 **Important:** Document the property's value and owner's equity at relationship start.
 If you separate, this establishes the baseline equity that remains the owner's separate property.